-- C. all alcoholic beverages; - D. any prescription or patent drug, except those for which permission to use in school has been granted pursuant to Board policy; - E. "look-alikes"; - F. performance enhancing drugs as determined annually by the Department of Community Health; - G. any other illegal substance so designated and prohibited by law.
+- A. all dangerous controlled substances as so designated and prohibited by Michigan statute; - B. all chemicals which release toxic vapors; - C. all alcoholic beverages; - D. any prescription or patent drug, except those for which permission to use in school has been granted pursuant to Board policy; - E. "look-alikes"; - F. performance enhancing drugs as determined annually by the Department of Community Health; - G. any other illegal substance so designated and prohibited by law.